 What has been the most difficult since you arrived to teach English in Spain?

-“While coming to Madrid through CIEE gave me an American support group, especially in the first few months.
-I am the only American at the school in which I am working.
-This can be an anxious experience, as I have to be constantly considering culturally appropriate responses when resolving workplace conflicts as well as the usual challenges of navigating relationships with coworkers.
+“While coming to Madrid through CIEE gave me an American support group, especially in the first few months, I am the only American at the school in which I am working.
+This can be an anxious experience, as I have to be constantly considering culturally appropriate responses when resolving workplace conflicts as well as the usual challenges of navigating relationships with co-workers.
 I am a non-confrontational person in general, but at work, it can be largely driven by fear of “messing up,” which is something I have had to constantly work through for the sake of doing the best job that I can for the students.
 I genuinely love working with all my classes, and they are a driving force for me to be consciously improving myself.”

 What has been the best experience?

-“It may sound ridiculous, but, going to my favorite cafe a few times a week is the best decision I have made here!
+“It may sound ridiculous, but going to my favorite café a few times a week is the best decision I have made here.
 I always regretted not branching out from American groups more in Denmark, and spending a few days a week at this cafe has given me the opportunity to make up for this in Spain.
 I’ve made friends from outside the US just by starting conversations with people sitting next to me (SO easy to do in Madrid), and at this point am greeted with “Hi Ellen!” when I arrive.

 When I’m feeling a little overwhelmed, I can go and know that in a few hours, everything will be okay again after a bomb ginger tea and talking music with friends who work there.
-If we’re being honest, not being able to go there regularly is what I fear the most about having to return to the states for the summer!”
+If we’re being honest, not being able to go there regularly is what I fear the most about having to return to the States for the summer!”

-Teach English in Spain is an Accomplishment!
+To Teach English in Spain is an Accomplishment!